rueckix/spotify-ripper/README.rst

 The ``--flat`` option is shorthand for using the format string: ``{artist} - {track_name}.{ext}``, and the ``--flat-with-index`` option is shorthand for using the format string: ``{idx:3} - {artist} - {track_name}.{ext}``.
 The use of these shorthand options will override any ``--format`` string option given.

+Additionally, you can now use a substring function.
+The typical use case is to classify e.g. all artists in folders using the first digit of the artist name, converted to lower or upper case: ``{artist:1l}/{artist} - {track_name}.{ext}``
 Your format string can include the following variables names, which are case-sensitive and wrapped in curly braces, if you want your file/path name to be overwritten with Spotify metadata.

 Format String Variables